jesperstroem/U-Sleep-for-RBD-PD/README.md

 1) Make sure that you have Conda installed: https://docs.conda.io/projects/conda/en/latest/user-guide/install/index.html

-2) Create a new conda environment and activate it:
+2) Create a new conda environment and activate it.
+You CAN use an existing Conda environment, but keep in mind that your existing packages may change version - so decide for yourself if you care about that.

 ```console
 conda create -n <your_environment_name> python=3.10
 activate <your_environment_name>
 ```

-You CAN use an existing Conda environment, but keep in mind that various dependencies will be changed, so only do so with caution.

-3) Install PyTorch version 2.0.1 (I will update this dependency in the near future, but for now it works with 2.0.1).
+3) Install PyTorch version 2.0.1:
 If you have a CUDA enabled GPU, run the following:

 ```console